Jwxxi/CITS5505_Group16_Project/README.md

 6. **Access the Application**:
    - Open your browser and navigate to http://127.0.0.1:5000.

-## Target Audience

-Individuals who want to track their daily, weekly, monthly, or yearly spending and income to better understand their financial situation and make informed decisions.

-## Key Features

-### 1. User Onboarding

-- **User Registration:** Allows new users to create an account.
-- **User Login:** Enables existing users to access their expense data.
-- **Application Description:** Provides an introductory overview of the application's purpose and how to use it.

-### 2. Income/Expense Recording

-- **Add Transaction:** Users can record new income or expense items.
-- **Remove Transaction:** Users can delete existing transaction records.
-- **Transaction Details:** Each recorded item includes essential information such as Name, Category, Amount, and Date.

-### 3. Data Analysis

-- **Category-based Pie Chart:** Visual representation of spending distribution across different categories.
-- **Time-based Line Chart:** Illustrates spending trends over a selected period.
-- **Expense List View:** Displays a detailed list of transactions, with options to sort (e.g., by highest expense) and filter by time frame.

-### 4. Data Sharing & Export

-- **Share Analysis:** Allows users to share their analysis results (charts, lists).
-- **Timeframe Selection:** Users can select a specific period for the data to be shared.
-- **Export Functionality:** Enables users to export analysis results (e.g., as an image) for local saving.

 ## Team Members

 | UWA ID   | name               | Github user name |